islos-efe-eme/documentation/docs/drug-labs/README.md

 # Drug labs

-These are business where you can work on drug production, and later on, sell the generated product.
+These are businesses where you can work on drug production, and later on, sell the generated product.
 There are different kinds of business to make money: cocaine, meth, weed, fake money, and fake documents.

 ## Requirements

-- Buy a MC Clubhouse from Maze Bank Foreclosures.
+- Buy an MC Clubhouse from Maze Bank Foreclosures.
 Location does not matter and does not affect business.
 - Buy one or more labs from the computer you will find on the clubhouse.
 Before you do, please read this guide.

 ## Business enhancements

 - **Factory improvements**.
 This improves the speed and the value of your product.
 The most important one.
 - **Professional workers**.
-By default, your workers are low quality workers, making them profressional ones will increase the value of your product.
+By default, your workers are low-quality workers, making them professional ones that will increase the value of your product.
 - **Security**.
-This only reduces the possibility from being attacked by NPCs.
+This only reduces the possibility of being attacked by NPCs.

 ## Basic steps